How to Relieve Tooth Sensitivity at Home

 Having sensitive teeth is like walking on tiptoes, afraid of triggering a painful episode.
 Make sure you’re doing everything you can to avoid making it worse.
 Be careful not to brush teeth too hard, watch acidic foods which strip tooth enamel, don't overuse mouthwash, which may have an acid effect on teeth, watch for decay at gum level and be alert to grinding teeth at night.
 All of these can lead to sensitive teeth.

 If the above options aren’t making a significant difference and you are in the Indianapolis area, contact us and request an appointment.
-Dr. Reese can determine the most likely cause of your tooth sensitivity and recommend the best solution for your particular situation, call 317-882-0228 for an appointment.
+Our dentist at Indianapolis Dentistry can determine the most likely cause of your tooth sensitivity and recommend the best solution for your particular situation, call 317-882-0228 for an appointment.